 Where we stayed:

+For our gluten-free Florence trip, we focused on a hotel that was close to the center of town.
 When searching for hotels, always look at the location, extra amenities, and if they offer a gluten-free menu (in addition to the nightly rates, of course).
-When we planned our stay in Florence, we wanted to stay right in the middle of all the action, so we only looked for hotels in the main downtown area.
+When we planned our stay in Florence for our gluten-free Florence vacation, we wanted to stay right in the middle of all the action, so we only looked for hotels in the main downtown area.
 I narrowed my search by reviews, complimentary breakfast, and luckily came across the Hotel Casci – Firenze.
 Not only were the rates reasonable (less than $125 a night for the four of us), they offered gluten-free options at breakfast.
 Score!
 Each of the gluten-free cookies and crackers were pre-packaged ensuring that they were safe from cross contamination.